meshhq/MeshStudioWebsite/content/blog/2017-12-13-intro-to-docker-with-typescript.md

 The command to associate a local image with a remote repository is docker tag image username/repository:tag.

-The image part should be the local image name, in our case it’s dockertsc.
+- The image part should be the local image name, in our case it’s dockertsc.
-The username is your Docker username.
+- The username is your Docker username.
-The repository is whatever you want to name your remote repository.
+- The repository is whatever you want to name your remote repository.
-The tag is optional, but highly recommended.
-A tag is a handy way for you to specify the difference between images stored in the same repo (very useful for versioning).
-It’s important to note that the default tag is “latest”.
+- The tag is optional, but highly recommended.

+__Note: `tag` is a handy way for you to specify the difference between images stored in the same repo (very useful for versioning).
+It’s important to note that the default tag is `latest`.__

-Now upload you new image to the remote with docker push username/repository:tag. username, repository, and tag should be the same as above.
+Now upload your new image to the remote with docker push image.
+Now the image is going to be the name (`username/repository`) of new image you just tagged (not the original image tagged `latest`).
+Use `docker images` to pull up all of your images to make sure you use the correct name.

+## Conclusion

 Now you can run the remote image with `docker run -p 4000:80 username/repository:tag`.
-This will do the same thing as our run call above, but if it doesn’t find a local image, it will pull the tagged version from the remote repository.
+This will do the same thing as our `run` call above, but if it doesn’t find a local image, it will pull the tagged version from the remote repository.

 Now you’re up and running with Docker! 🚢 🐳 🚢